-$$700,000 + $980,000 + ($35 \times 34,000) = $2,870,000$
+$700,000 + 980,000 + (35 \times 34,000) = 2,870,000$

-AACSB: Analytic

-AICPA BB: Critical Thinking

-AICPA FN: Measurement

-Accessibility: Keyboard Navigation

-Blooms: Apply

-Difficulty: 2 Medium

-Learning Objective: 02-05 Determine the total fair value of the consideration transferred for an acquisition and allocate that fair value to specific subsidiary assets acquired (including goodwill); and liabilities assumed; or a gain on bargain purchase.
+AACSB: Analytic AICPA BB: Critical Thinking AICPA FN: Measurement Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 2 Medium Learning Objective: 02-05 Determine the total fair value of the consideration transferred for an acquisition and allocate that fair value to specific subsidiary assets acquired (including goodwill); and liabilities assumed; or a gain on bargain purchase.
 Learning Objective: 02-06 Prepare the journal entry to consolidate the accounts of a subsidiary if dissolution takes place.

-Learning Objective: 02-07 Prepare a worksheet to consolidate the accounts of two companies that form a business combination if dissolution does not take place.
+Learning Objective: 02-07 Prepare a worksheet to consolidate the accounts of two companies that form a business combination it dissolution does not take place.
+Topic: Acquisition Method When Dissolution Takes Place